tanfwong/rfsoc_notes/_sources/ch3/dataflow.md

     a full buffer results in the data being dropped.

-* Vitis HLS supports a data-driven model and a control-driven model to structure the execution of tasks in a data flow graph.
+* Vitis HLS supports a data-driven model and a control-driven model to structure the execution of tasks in a data flow graph {cite}`ug1399`.
 Details of these models will be discussed below.
 The use of the two models can also mixed in a data flow graph.

 ## Data-driven Execution Model
 * Under the data-driven model, each task waits for and then executes